Thermo-poro-elastic behaviour of a transversely isotropic shale: Thermal expansion and pressurization: Experimental results

 \subsection{Undrained thermal deformations}

 During the first phase of each temperature step, the undrained thermal expansion coefficients were determined from the tangent of the strain-temperature curves.
 All four specimens showed a similar behaviour with axial strains about 2.3 times higher than radial ones, and an average value $\alpha_{u,z}=4.6 \times 10^{-5} {^\circ \mathrm{C}}^{-1}$ (from 3 samples) and $\alpha_{u,h}=2.0 \times 10^{-5} {^\circ \mathrm{C}}^{-1}$ (from 4 samples).
-By carrying out step tests at different temperatures, we can present the changes in thermal expansion coefficients with respect to temperature, as seen in Fig. \ref{fig:thermal:alphauzh}.
-Note that the values of the undrained thermal expansion coefficients are nearly one order of magnitude higher than the drained ones shown before.
+By carrying out step tests at different temperatures, we can present the changes in thermal expansion coefficients with respect to temperature, as seen in Fig. \ref{fig:thermal:alphauzh}. \hz{The observed scatter of data can originate from the natural variability of properties, non-linearities of thermal expansion and measurement uncertainties due to the small deformations mobilized.
+For instance, the scatter in vertical direction corresponds to around 0.5 $\mu$m total vertical displacement on a 10 mm high specimen during a heating step of 5${^\circ \mathrm{C}}$.} Note that the values of the undrained thermal expansion coefficients are nearly one order of magnitude higher than the drained ones shown before.
 An increase in both vertical and horizontal thermal expansion coefficients with temperature was observed.
 A linear temperature relationship of $\alpha_{u,z}$ and $\alpha_{u,h}$ is found by a least square error fit (Fig. \ref{fig:thermal:alphauzh}), and described with the following functions:

 with $T$ in ${^\circ \mathrm{C}}$ from 25 to 90 ${^\circ \mathrm{C}}$.

 This also provides an expression for the volumetric undrained thermal expansion coefficient $\alpha_{u}=2\alpha_{u,h}+\alpha_{u,z}$: